 The Museu Nacional de Arte Antiga is an ancient art museum that is definitely worth a visit.
 Learn about famous Portuguese artists from history at this museum.
 The museum has paintings, sculptures, furniture, and gardens.
 To see everything, you should spend about four hours here.
 You can spend less time if you just want to see some of the highlights.

 The Museu Calouste Gulbenkian is another art museum in Lisbon.
 This museum features art from all over the world.
 Some of the key art pieces here are over 2,000 years old and hold a lot of historical significance.
 Like the other museums mentioned, you could spend most of one day here or less, depending on your schedule.

 The Oceanário de Lisboa is the largest indoor aquarium in Europe.
 This aquarium was constructed as part of the 1998 world’s fair.
 Visit here to see some amazing ocean life exhibits.
 Be sure to spend a few hours here if you plan to visit.

 Fun Lisbon Activities

-The tram is a unique way to get around Lisbon that is fun for tourists to experience.
-The tram in Lisbon has been operating since 1873 and can take you all around downtown Lisbon.
+The tram is a unique way to get around Lisbon that is fun for tourists to experience the narrow streets.
+The tram in Lisbon has been operating since 1873 and can take you all around downtown Lisbon and its city center.
 Take a look at the tram map and your itinerary to see if it would be possible to take the tram to any attractions or activities.
-If not, you can always just ride the tram for fun throughout the city.
+If not, you can always ride the tram throughout the city for fun.
+If not, reserve about an hour so you can just ride the tram for fun throughout the city.

-Belém is a neighborhood in the western part of Lisbon that has a ton of attractions.
+Belém is a neighborhood in the western part of Lisbon with many attractions.
 Spend a whole or half-day exploring the various attractions here.
 The Torre de Belém is a famous monument in the neighborhood.
 The tower is on the coast and, since the 16th century, has been a starting and ending point for Portuguese explorers.